Walking vs running: Which is better for your health?

 "The intensity can be varied from anything from a jog through to a sprint," says Tim.
 "With running, you’re putting consistent stress on the cardiovascular system, and you're going through a significant range of motion in terms of accelerating and decelerating the body."

 It’s also ideal for working towards a goal, like a 30-minute run without stopping or aiming to beat a personal-best time.

-"Many runners enjoy the feeling of achievement that it engenders," says Adjunct Prof Shilton.
+"Many runners enjoy the feeling of achievement that it engenders," says Adjunct Professor Shilton.
 "What many call an ‘endorphin rush’ can really get you hooked."

-And despite many people thinking it is high impact, running can be good for your knees and joints.
+And despite many people thinking it's high impact, running can be good for your knees and joints.
 "People often think putting more pressure on the joints leads to increased wear and tear, but most of the research suggests that it's the opposite effect," says Tim.

 "Research shows that people who have a degenerative condition like osteoarthritis in the knee joints, if they are runners or have been runners, the progression of their disease is slower."

 If you’re new to running, Adjunct Professor Shilton says it can be helpful to start with alternating intervals of running and walking.
 "In a 30-minute session, you might choose to alternate running for five minutes and walking for five minutes," he says.